TangilHossain/TLDR/README.md

 - This extension is for educational and research purposes only
 - Always respect Facebook's Terms of Service and robots.txt
 - Do not use this tool to violate privacy or scrape personal data without consent
-- Be mindful of rate limiting and avoid excessive scraping
+- Be mindful of rate limiting and avoid excessive use of api key
 - Consider the ethical implications of data collection
-- Some data may be protected by privacy settings and may not be scrapeable

 ## Technical Details